-Bregman, Bregman HRs lead Miley, Astros over Angels 5-2
+Bregman, Brantley HRs lead Miley, Astros over Angels 5-2

-HOUSTON (AP) — Alex Bregman hit his career-high 32nd homer and Wade Miley earned his seventh straight win as the Houston Astros defeated the Los Angeles Angels 5-2 on Saturday night.
+Bregman hit his career-high 32nd homer and Wade Miley earned his seventh straight win as the Houston Astros defeated the Los Angeles Angels 5-2 Saturday night.

+“I’ve been chasing a little higher rate lately because I think I was trying to chase hits, I guess, instead of chase good pitches to hit,” Bregman said.
+“I kind of made that adjustment today and started swinging at pitches I could hit.”

+Bregman upped the lead to 5-0 with a three-run homer in the third — the All-Star infielder hit 31 home runs last season.

 The AL-West leading Astros tied the New York Yankees for the best record in the AL at 84-47.
 The Angels lost their fourth in a row.

 Michael Brantley extended his hitting streak to 17 games with a two-run homer in the first inning.
-Bregman upped the lead to 5-0 with a three-run homer in the third — the All-Star third baseman hit 31 home runs last year.

 Miley (13-4) yielded one run on five hits with four strikeouts over five innings.
 He retired the first nine batters before David Fletcher doubled to lead off the fourth.